The RMIT Seed Fund

 Yes.
-Applicants are encouraged to continually iterate and refine their research translation strategies.
-It is hoped that the process of applying and attending the workshops will help with this and lead to success in future attempts.
+Applicants are encouraged to continually iterate and refine their project proposals.
+It is hoped that the process of applying and attending workshops will help with this and lead to success in future attempts.

 Do I have to attend the workshops?

-No. The workshops are not compulsory but will provide training and information that will be beneficial to your application and seed fund project.
+No. The workshops are not compulsory but will provide training and information that will be beneficial to your application and Seed Fund project.
 The workshops are open to all who register including those who are not ready to apply but would like to learn more about the process.
-Places for the workshops are limited and will be allocated on a first come, first served basis.

 My research is very niche.
 How do I know it will be evaluated properly?

-Through the application process the Seed Fund team will call in external industry expertise where necessary to help evaluate niche projects and to offer training and advice to Seed Fund participants.
+Through the application process the Seed Fund team will recruit expertise where necessary to help evaluate niche projects and to offer training and advice to Seed Fund participants.
 If you are unsure if your research is suitable, you are encouraged to attend the workshops or contact the Seed Fund team to discuss your research and potential projects.

 What happens if I do not achieve the agreed milestones?